-- Speech, language and communication needs (SLCN) - Autism (including Asperger Syndrome)
+- Speech, language and communication needs (SLCN) - ASC

 Sensory and/or Physical needs

 Some children require special educational provision because they have a disability and this prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.